ibm-cloud-docs/hs-crypto-cli-plugin/hs-crypto-cli.md

      For example, you can specify the *path* to `/Users/tke-files`.

-  * On Windows, in **Control Panel**, type `environment variable` in the search box to locate the Environment Variables window.
+  * On the Windows&trade; operating system, in **Control Panel**, type `environment variable` in the search box to locate the Environment Variables window.
 Create a CLOUDTKEFILES environment variable and set the value to the path to the key files.
 For example, `C:\users\tke-files`.

 ## TKE CLI plug-in commands